Wheeler1711/KID_multitone_readout/README.md

 import numpy as np
 polcal_sweeper = polcal.PolcalSteppedSweep(readout,fine_span = 300e3,angle_deg_list = np.linspace(0,360,360//5+1),num_lockin_periods = 50) #five degree steps
 polcal_sweeper.get_polcal(filename_suffix = "_5_degree_spacing",iq_sweep_all = False)
+# Do not change this directory name afterwards, calibration routine may break
 ```

 If you need to reinitialize the polcal_sweeper, you have to close the connection to the function generator